 What's the problem - especially if it's recyclable, like glass?

 It's about how the recycling companies work.
 With Simply Weekly Recycling we carefully considered this to get the best value for residents:

 |Glass in the green bin smashes and causes expensive damage to the machines that sort out your recycling.
 And glass shards reduce the value of your other recycling.
 That's why we ask you to put glass separately in your kerbside box.|

 |Food in the green bin is difficult and expensive to separate.
 It reduces the value of your other recycling, and once cleaned off has to be disposed of as refuse.
 That's very expensive.|

-You might like to know that we're now recycling a fraction under 56%.
-That's the highest ever result in Epsom & Ewell, and way ahead of the national average.
+You might like to know that we're now recycling a fraction under 55%.
+That's well ahead of the national average.
 Recycling is part of what we can do to protect the climate.
-What you do really does make a difference.
+What you do really does make a difference, and we need to protect that.
 Thank you.

 What happens to your recycling?